The Psychological Benefits of Writing

 Writing leads to better thinking + communicating

-Laziness with words creates difficulty in describing feelings, sharing experiences, and communicating with others — especially true when it comes to persuasive messages.
+Laziness with words creates difficulty in describing feelings, sharing experiences, and communicating with others.

 Constantly having that “tip of the tongue” feeling, or being able to flesh out thoughts in your mind only to have them come stumbling out when you speak is very frustrating.
 It paints an unfair picture of you, and regular writing can keep this from happening.